winitzki/scall/tutorial/programming_dhall.md

 This form of hashing is known as **semantic hashing**.

 The Dhall interpreter will cache all frozen imports in the local filesystem, using the SHA256 semantic hash value as part of the file name.
-This makes importing libraries faster.
+This makes importing libraries faster after the first time.

 Keep in mind that Dhall programs with non-frozen imports may produce different results when evaluated at different times.
 An example of that behavior is found in Dhall's test suite.